 “Hurt people, hurt people,” as Dr. Sandra Wilson wrote. ““Each one of us has been hurt to one degree or another.
 As that damage causes us to become defensive and self-protective, we may lash out at others.
 Hurting becomes a vicious cycle.”

 See below the admission by the woman above who was was trying to tell me how I should tweet and what I should say online.
 It is good she became more open and aware of her issues after trying to govern what I do.
+And I hope she heals and finds more acceptance in others.

 I spoke to one reformed Internet Retirement Police member and he told me he was very angry at life.
 He bought property right before the bubble burst and lost all his equity.
-He admitted at age 36, he looks more like he’s 46 because he’s morbidly obese and often depressed.
+Further, he admitted at age 36, he looks more like he's 46 because he's morbidly obese and often depressed.

 Dealing With The Internet Retirement Police